petebachant/petebachant.github.io/_posts/2024-11-11-office-repro.markdown

 {% include figure.html
 src="/images/repro-office/phd-comics-version-control.webp"
-caption="Manual or ad hoc "version control" (don't do this.)
+caption="Manual or ad hoc 'version control' (don't do this.)
 From phdcomics.com." width="90%" %}

-We're going to do this with the help of [Calkit](https://github.com/calkit/calkit), so if you want to follow along, make sure it's installed per
+We're going to create our workflow with [Calkit](https://github.com/calkit/calkit), so if you want to follow along, make sure it's installed per